walder/Skynet-IADS/README.md

 ```

 Every SAM site starts in a non-active green state on mission load.
 Calling this function will allow some time for the SAMs to run through their setup cycle.
 After that they are frozen in a red state, ready to fire.
-This will has the advantage that the SAM sites will fire faster after beeing woken up by Skynet.
+This has the advantage that the SAM sites will fire faster after beeing woken up by Skynet.
 The downside is that for the first few seconds of the mission the SAM sites will activate their radars up giving away their position.

-If your start your mission in a friendly base far away from the enemy IADS this in no big deal.
+If your start your mission at a friendly base far away from the enemy IADS this in no big deal.
 If you start in the air close to the enemy IADS, you might want to refrain from using this function since a player or AI aircraft will see the SAM sites on the radar warning receiver.

 This function will not shorten the time you get from a radar lock until a SAM site fires.
 It will however reduce total reaction time after beeing notified by Skynet to go live.
 A TOR SAM needs roughtly 18 seconds to animate from green state until it fires a missile.
 It needs roughly 10 seconds to animate in to the red state.
 Then it needs another 8 seconds to track and fire.
 An aircraft will only see the SAM on the RWR for 8 seconds.